cbos/cbos.github.io/content/talks/2024-ING-Reliability-event/index.md

 ### About ING Reliability Event

 This event is an internal event at ING.
-The conferences was held in Amsterdam and online.
+The conference was held in Amsterdam and online.
 In total there were 900 attendees (300 physical and 600 online)

 #### Program the Reliability Event after the break